Points That Lie On The Same Line Are Called

 In contemporary mathematics and computer science, collinearity remains a relevant and actively explored concept.
 Here are some trends and recent developments related to collinear points:

 Computer-Aided Design (CAD): CAD software relies heavily on geometric principles, including collinearity, to create precise and accurate designs.
-Engineers and architects use CAD tools to draw lines, curves, and surfaces, and they must ensure that points are collinear to maintain the integrity of the design.
+Engineers and architects use CAD tools to draw lines, curves, and surfaces, and they must check that points are collinear to maintain the integrity of the design.

 3D Modeling: In 3D modeling, collinearity is used to create and manipulate objects in three-dimensional space.
 By ensuring that points are collinear, artists and designers can create realistic and visually appealing models.
 This is particularly important in applications such as animation, video games, and virtual reality.